-International Rafting Federation Guide and Trip Leader Workshop
+International Rafting Federation Guide, Safety Kayak and Trip Leader Workshop

 Location: ACE Adventure Resort